Matrikas: Origins and development

 According to Jagdish Narain Tiwari and Dilip Chakravati, the Matrikas were existent as early as the Vedic period and the Indus Valley civilization.
-Seals with rows of seven feminine deities or priestesses are cited as evidence for the theory.
+Seals with rows of seven feminine deities are cited as evidence for the theory.
 The Rigveda (IX 102.4) speaks of a group of seven Mothers who control the preparation of Soma, but the earliest clear description appears in select chapters of the epic Mahabharata dated to 1st century CE.
 Madhu Wangu believes that Matrika description in Mahabharata is rooted in the group of seven females depicted on Indus valley seals.

-By the fifth century, all these goddesses were incorporated in mainstream orthodox Hinduism as Tantric deities.
+By the fifth century CE, all these goddesses were incorporated in mainstream orthodox Hinduism as Tantric deities.
 David Kinsley proposes that the Matrikas may be local village goddesses, who were being assimilated in the mainstream.
-He cites two reasons for his assertion: their description in Mahabharata as dark in colour, speaking foreign languages and living in "peripheral areas" and their association with god Skanda and his father, Shiva, who though Vedic has attributes.
-Sara L. Schastok suggests that the Matrikas maybe inspired by the concept of Yakshas, who are associated with Skanda and Kubera – both are often portrayed with the Matrikas.
-In contrast to the Indus valley origins theory, Bhattacharyya notes:
+He cites two reasons for his assertion: their description in Mahabharata as dark in colour, speaking foreign languages and living in peripheral areas and their association with god Skanda and his father and mother, Shiva and Parvati, whose forms were the Matrikas and Bhairavas had Vedic attributes.
+Sara L. Schastok suggests that the Matrikas maybe inspired by the concept of Yakshas, who are associated with Kartikeya and Kubera – both are often portrayed with the Matrikas.
+In contrast to the Indus Valley origins theory, Bhattacharyya notes:

-The Sapta-Matrikas were earlier connected with Skanda (Kumara) and in later times, associated with the sect of Shiva himself.
-During the Kushana period (1st to 3rd century), the sculptural images of the matrikas first appear in stone.
-The Kushana images merged from the belief in Balagraha (lit "destroyers of children") worship related to conception, birth, diseases and protection of children.
-The Balagraha tradition included the worship of the infant Skanda with the Matrikas.
+The Sapta-Matrikas were earlier connected with Kartikeya and in later times, associated with the Shaiva sect of Shiva himself.
+During the Kushana period (1st century CE to 3rd century CE), the sculptural images of the Matrikas first appear in stone.
+The Kushana images merged from the belief in Balagrahas (lit "destroyers of children") worship related to conception, birth, diseases, protection of children.
+The Balagraha tradition included the worship of the infant Kartikeya with the Matrikas.
 The goddesses were considered as personifications of perils, related to children and thus, were pacified by worship.
 The Kushana images emphasize the maternal as well as destructive characteristics of the Matrikas through their emblems and weapons.
 They appear to be an undifferentiated sculptural group but develop in standard and complex iconographic representation during the following Gupta period.